caglaozbb/caglaozbb/README.md

 ## <h3 align="start" >About me </h3>

 A passionate Software Developer. <br>
-Currently open for a new job opportunity.
+Currently open for a new job opportunity. <br>
 I'm excited to start my career, apply my knowledge, and contribute to innovation.

 ##